tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

 In the above figure, the half-circle represents a proxy object providing access to some resource (object) in another sub-component.

-## Transparency
+## Properties of a membrane

+Let's briefly go over the key properties of a typical membrane pattern.

+### Transparent: membranes preserve behavior

 Membrane proxies are usually designed to be transparent.
 That is: to a client of the proxy, interacting with the membrane proxy appears indistinguishable from interacting with the object it wraps.
 This is important, because client code that expected a real object will still work when it is passed a proxy instead.
 In the example of the third-party script that receives a proxied window, the script is likely unaware that it received a proxied window, and will use the proxied window as if it were the real window object.

 Note that I wrote "the membrane proxy __appears__ indistinguishable": the creator of the membrane usually wants to execute some logic when the third-party code interacts with the wrapped object.
 This logic usually implements some kind of "distortion" on the wrapped object (this term is due to E. Dean Tribble and Mark S. Miller).
 In our web page example, the host page might have replaced some operations of the real window with less sensitive dummy operations, for example querying the window for its `history` could just return fake history data.
 A more sophisticated example could be a membrane that wraps a `<div>` DOM element in the host page into a virtual `window` object, such that a third-party script can only render content inside that `<div>` without affecting the rest of the webpage.

-## Transitivity
+### Transitive: membranes interpose transitively

-Using proxy objects as wrappers for other objects is a very common [design pattern]() in object-oriented languages.
+Using proxy objects as wrappers for other objects is a very common [design pattern](https://en.wikipedia.org/wiki/Proxy_pattern) in object-oriented languages.
 So what makes a membrane different from a traditional proxy design pattern?
 The defining feature of a membrane is that any object that gets passed through a membrane proxy gets transitively wrapped inside another membrane proxy (usually enforcing the same logic as the original).
 For example, if `window` is the proxied window, then `window.document` will return a proxied [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document) object.

 <center>
   <img src="/assets/Membrane2_2.png" alt="Membrane step 2" width="60%">